ASA Maestro online Help

 |Prev||Return to chapter overview||Next|

-New tables are created within Create Table Wizard.
+New remote tables are created within Create Remote Table Wizard.
 In order to run the wizard you should either

-To create a new table with the same properties as one of the existing tables has:
+To create a new remote table with the same properties as one of the existing one has:

-Tables can be edited within Table Editor.
+Remote tables can be edited within Remote Table Editor.
 In order to run the editor you should either